5 Frightfully Fun Places to Visit Near Scranton This Fall

 Lackawanna Historical Society, Scranton

 Walk the storied streets of downtown Scranton as a guide recounts eerie tales from the city’s past.
-The popular tour takes place every Friday evening in October and the Saturday before Halloween.
+The popular tour takes place every Friday evening in October.

 Moments to SavorPerfect Culinary Getaway Hotel Anthracite